 It's a Trap: 6 Signs You're Falling Into the Friend Zone!

 If your friend has not yet called you his BFF or his little sister, then you're probably still confused if he's hitting on you or he's just super friendly with you.
 Self-diagnosis is quite tricky for this matter, mainly because everything a guy does for you will automatically feel like it's something else, especially when you have feelings for them.
 So before jumping to conclusions, try to assess yourself through the following signs and see if you have really been placed in his friend zone or not.

 1. He has a not-so-sweet pet name for you.

 Nothing screams "You're my bestie" more than a pet name that already has your label on it.
 If he calls you "buddy," "friend," "dude," or something similar, then you better go run for the hills because he's serious when he says you're his "buddy."

 Unlike girls, guys aren't codes that you have to decipher.
-More often than not, they literally mean what they say.
-So, if he just thinks of you as a friend, then he will say it to you outright.
+More often than not, they mean what they say.
+So, if he just thinks of you as a friend, then he will tell it to you outright.

 2. You go on Group "Dates" together.

 You may think that a guy friend is really into you when he brings you to lunch with some of his friends, or when he's always sitting beside you when you have movie nights with